-NFL defends handling of Josh Brown domestic violence case
+NFL defends handling of Josh Brown domestic abuse case

-NEW YORK The National Football League on Friday pushed back at claims that it did not adequately investigate a domestic violence case against player Josh Brown after newly released documents showed his then-wife accused him of a years-long pattern of physical and emotional abuse.
+NEW YORK (Reuters) - The National Football League on Friday defended its handling of a domestic violence case against Josh Brown, but temporarily barred the New York Giants kicker from games and practices after newly released documents showed his then-wife accused him of a years-long pattern of physical and emotional abuse.

-In August the NFL suspended Brown, a kicker for the New York Giants, for one game following his arrest in May 2015, when his then-wife, Molly, told police he grabbed her by the wrist during a heated argument at their home in Woodinville, Washington.
+The NFL suspended Brown in August for one game following his arrest in May 2015, when his then-wife, Molly, told police he grabbed her by the wrist during a heated argument at their home in Woodinville, Washington.

 But in documents the King County Sheriff's Office released on Wednesday, Molly Brown said the Giants player had been physically abusive toward her more than 20 times.
 The documents also included journals and written statements by Brown in which he admits to being abusive.

-This latest revelation comes as the league faces declining TV viewership and works to rebuild its image following other allegations of domestic violence involving former players Ray Rice and Greg Hardy.
+After the new documents on the Brown case surfaced, NFL spokesman Brian McCarthy said on Thursday that the league would "thoroughly review" the new information.

+And on Friday, the NFL placed Brown on the Commissioner Exempt list, which forbids him from attending practices and games on a temporary basis while the league investigates the case.

-Social media users and bloggers accused the league of enforcing a suspension that was too lenient given the scope of the accusations and said the league should have investigated the Brown case more carefully.
+Social media users and bloggers have accused the league of enforcing a suspension that was too lenient given the scope of the accusations and said the league should have investigated the Brown case more carefully.

 NFL spokeswoman Natalie Ravitz said on Twitter on Friday, however, that "four different individuals working for the NFL" contacted the King County police seeking information during the league's investigation and were denied access to the evidence.